Nexus-TYF/WBMatrix/README.md

 ====

 White-Box Matrix Library<br>
-(Designed for encodings in White-Box block cipher implementations)
+(A new matrix library designed for encodings in White-Box block cipher implementations)

+Contains the relevant matrix operations in white-box design, and general test cases for matrix operations, aslo provide a Chow et al.'s White-box AES and Xiao-Lai's white-box SM4 built by WBMatrix, NTL and M4RI, respectively.

 * Support For Following Operations(8/16/32/64/128 bits):<br>
 * Matrix-Vector multiplication<br>